Zak Crawley: Inconsistent international form in 2021 and 2022

 The following winter, Crawley was selected for the England tours of Sri Lanka and India.
 In the lead up to the Indian series, he sprained his wrist after slipping while exiting the dressing room and missed the first two matches.
-He returned to the side for the third Test, top-scoring with 53 runs in England's first innings before playing in the home series against New Zealand.
-His batting in the series included three innings of fewer than five runs and was described as a "torrid time", with his best innings a score of 17 runs.
+He returned to the team for the third Test, top-scoring with 53 runs in England's first innings before playing in the home series against New Zealand.
+His batting in the series included three innings of fewer than five runs, with his best innings a score of 17 runs.

 Following the forced isolation of most of the England One Day International (ODI) squad after a COVID-19 outbreak, Crawley was named in the revised squad for their series against the touring Pakistanis in July 2021.
 He made his ODI debut in the first match of the series, scoring an unbeaten half-century.
 In Test matches, however, Crawley's form with the bat remained poor in 2021, and his 16 innings during the year saw 11 single-figure scores and a Test batting average for the year of 10.81.

 He lost his place in the team during the summer, but his central contract was renewed and he was retained in the squad for the 2021–22 Ashes series in Australia.
 He was recalled to the team for the Boxing Day Test at Melbourne, the third of the series, after England had batted poorly in the first matches of the tour, although he scored poorly in the match.
 A score of 77 runs from 100 balls in the fourth Test saw him retain his place for the remainder of the five-match series, and he was selected to tour the West Indies in early 2022.